Cost Savings

 3) Build a renewal calendar that starts 90 days early

-• 90 days: pull key terms + usage
+• 90 days: Pull key terms and usage data

-• 60 days: price benchmark + alternatives
+• 60 days: Price benchmark and research alternatives

 Conclusion